-In my experience, people’s deepest money-desires include security, protection, trust, sufficiency, choice, ease, flow, autonomy, ethics, pleasure, understanding, contribution to others, fairness, appreciation, respect, participation, honesty, collaboration, effectiveness, purpose, celebration.
+In my experience, people yearn not for the lottery, but for security, protection, trust, sufficiency, choice, ease, flow, autonomy, ethics, pleasure, understanding, contribution to others, fairness, appreciation, respect, participation, honesty, collaboration, effectiveness, purpose and celebration.

 Read more about me here

 A first meeting usually lasts about 90 minutes.
-We become acquainted and confer about how we might work together on the project that’s live.
-For two reasons, I don’t ask you to pay for that session: money being of life-long importance, and the relationship between us maybe enduring that long too, I invite you to window-shop freely.
+We become acquainted and confer about how we might work together on whatever project's live for you.
+I don’t ask you to pay for that session.
+I invite you to window-shop freely.
 If you decide I’m not the right person with whom to begin a long-term financial planning relationship, I won’t feel any sense of rejection.

-After the meeting, in writing I offer my understanding of the project, and an explicit £p quotation of what I would like to receive for my work.
+After the meeting; in writing I offer my understanding of the project, and an explicit £p quotation of what I would ask you for, in return.
 Before coming to a decision about appointing me, I encourage people to compare my approach and cost with those of other IFAs.

-- Some clients have been with me since 1990; so inter-generational planning has become important.
+- Since 1990 still some clients retain me; so inter-generational planning has become important.